Please note: These standards are currently in draft, and are likely to change over time and through use.

 Content that is likely to be of interest to users must be included as standard web pages, not hidden away as a document.

 All documents must be added to the website in PDF format.
-If you wish to add a document in an alternative format please contact the Digital Services Team.
+If you wish to add a document in an alternative format please contact the site administrator.

 There are risks associated with publishing content in a non-web format: